MCBE-Speedrunning/mcbewrs/README.md

 ### File structure

+- `data/`
+  - This is where the important data goes, such as the databases, and the `config.json`
+- `docs/`
+  - This is where all the documentation goes.
+- `public`
-**DO NOT** put any sensitive information in the `public/` folder as that folder is visable to everyone accessing the server.
+  - **DO NOT** put any sensitive information in the `public/` folder as that folder is visable to everyone accessing the server.

-- `views/`
-  - This is where `.pug` files go, like the layout and navigation bar.
+  - This is where things like stylesheets and assets go.
 - `routes/`
   - This is where the server side code goes for each page.
 These must be defined in `app.js` to be accessible from the browser.
+- `utils/`
+  - This is where the utilities go, such as cron jobs, or javascript functions that are used in other files.
+- `views/`
+  - This is where the pug template files go, like the player profiles and navigation bar.